 Tacking thread, sewing thread, sewing needle, iron, scissors

 I didn’t take any ‘steps as I went along’ photos of the hexie making, sewing or embroidery.
 I think I was just enjoying the process so much I wasn’t thinking about sharing it with you later.
 I’ve dug out a few photos of some other patchwork hexie and I’ll explain what I did.
-Hopefully along with the finished photos you might get the gist.
-Otherwise a quick internet search for EPP should help you out!
+I have a more comprehensive guide to stitching hexagon EPP patchwork here if you need more help.

 Cut fabric hexagons 1/4” larger all round than your card hexagons.